 And that will continue to be your fate if you are leaving everything to chance and do nothing to encourage your happy clients to spread the word.

 Because you are not going to get positive reviews if you are oblivious to their importance.
 You are not going to get positive reviews if you believe you’ll “get to it” when time permits.
 You are not going to get positive reviews if you don’t ask.

 To get positive online reviews, you need a process!

 Here are the steps:

-Get your firm listed on general consumer review sites like Google My Business, Facebook, YellowPages.com, Better Business Bureau, Citysearch, Yahoo Local, Bing Local, Foursquare, Manta, InsiderPages and, yes, even Yelp.
-Also list your firm on legal review sites like Avvo, Justia, Findlaw, Lawyers.com, Nolo, Martindale, LegalMatch, HG.org, SuperLawyers and LawyerCentral.
+Get your firm listed on general consumer review sites like Google My Business, Facebook, YellowPages.com, Better Business Bureau, Citysearch, Yahoo Local, Bing Local, Foursquare, Manta, InsiderPages, and, yes, even Yelp.
+Also list your firm on legal review sites like Avvo, Justia, Findlaw, Lawyers.com, Nolo, Martindale, LegalMatch, HG.org, SuperLawyers, and LawyerCentral.

 The best way to get online reviews on a consistent basis is to make it a part of your firm’s client management process.
 Mention the importance of reviews to your firm at intake.
 Create a form on your website that allows your clients to submit reviews but qualify them first by asking the question, “How likely are you to recommend our firm to a friend or family member?”
-Those who check the “Very likely” or “Likely” box would then be directed to your firm’s profile pages on Google and Facebook to leave a review.
-Those who give a less than satisfactory answer would be directed to a separate page that asks them to provide feedback on what they would change about their experience with your firm.
+Those who check the “Very Likely” or “Likely” box should be directed to your firm’s profile pages on Google and Facebook to leave a review.
+Those who give a less than satisfactory answer should be directed to a separate page that asks them to provide feedback on what they would change about their experience with your firm.